-- Confirmation of adequate and suitable RPE based on fit test. - The importance of fit testing. - Principles of fit testing methods, the difference between, and the appropriate use of quantitative and qualitative fit testing methods. - Examination of RPE and the ability to identify poorly maintained face pieces. - Ability to correctly fit a face piece and perform pre-use fit checks. - Ability to recognise a poor fitting face piece. - The purpose and applicability of fit testing, the differences between, and the appropriate use of quantitative and qualitative fit testing methods. - The purpose of fit test exercises.
+- Confirmation of adequate and suitable RPE based on fit test. - The importance of fit testing. - The purpose, applicability and principles of fit testing methods, the difference between them, and the appropriate use of quantitative and qualitative fit testing methods. - The examination of RPE and the ability to identify poorly maintained face pieces. - The ability to correctly fit a face piece and perform pre-use fit checks. - The ability to recognise a poor fitting face piece.

-- Preparation of face pieces for fit testing. - How to carry out diagnostic checks on the face piece and the fit test equipment. - Capabilities and limitations of the fit test equipment. - How to perform a correct fit test with the chosen method. - How to prevent and correct problems during fit testing. - Interpretation of fit test results. - An understanding of the differences between fit factor (FF), workplace protection factor (WPF), assigned protection factor (APF) and nominal protection factor (NPF). - An understanding of regulations^[2] and approved codes of practice^{[1],[6]} relating to fit testing.
+- The purpose of fit test exercises. - The preparation of face pieces for fit testing. - How to carry out diagnostic checks on the face piece and the fit test equipment. - The capabilities and limitations of the fit test equipment. - How to perform a correct fit test with the chosen method. - How to prevent and correct problems during fit testing. - Interpretation of fit test results. - An understanding of the differences between fit factor (FF), workplace protection factor (WPF), Assigned Protection Factor (APF) and nominal protection factor (NPF). - An understanding of regulations^[2] and relevant guidance, etc.^{[1],[6]} relating to fit testing.